bgbliss/productTags/readme.md

     boardgamedesigner
     boardgamepublisher

-# image, thumbnail, description, playingtime, minplaytime, maxplaytime, minage ,yearpublished, maxplayers & minplayers only gives a vlaue
+image, thumbnail, description, playingtime, minplaytime, maxplaytime, minage ,yearpublished, maxplayers & minplayers only gives one vlaue

     value of type would be none
     example:
             "category": "maxplayers",